 Q: What is the NAFRA policy concerning use of the NAFRA Logo ?

 Q: Are there any restrictions on who may register ?

-A: Yes, anyone convicted of a Felony within the past 7 years is ineligible, and anyone convicted of a sex offense is permanently ineligible.
+A: Yes, anyone convicted of a Felony within the past 15 years, or any misdemeanor in the past 7 years is ineligible, and anyone convicted of a violent felony, drug related felony or any category of sexual offense is permanently ineligible.
 Also, anyone that has been de-registered and had their membership revoked in the past must obtain special approval.

 Q: How do Fugitive Recovery Agents get paid ?

 A: While some Bail Bond Companies have "in house" Fugitive Recovery Agents on their payroll, the majority of Fugitive Recovery Agents operate as independent contractors and are paid a commission of between 10% and 25% of the Bond.